 Latest Policy Briefs

-At MLegal, our policy briefs highlight and challenge structural barriers affecting Muslims in the UK, offering legal analysis and recommendations to influence law and policy.
+At MLegal, our policy briefs highlight and challenge structural barriers affecting marginalised communities in the UK, offering legal analysis and recommendations to influence law and policy.

 Employments Bill